Frequently Asked Questions

 What language should I study?

-As a CLA student you can choose from 29 different modern and ancient languages.
-Generally, the fastest way to complete the second language requirement is to continue studying the language you studied in high school, as you will likely be able to start at the second semester level or higher.
-Spanish, French, and German are the most popular choices for CLA students.
-However, there can be advantages to beginning a new language—such as having smaller class sizes or connecting with your cultural heritage.
+As a CLA student you can choose from over twenty (20) different modern and ancient languages.
+Students who have continued studying the language they studied in high school, will likely be able to start at the second semester level or higher.
+However, there can be advantages to beginning a new language—such as having smaller class sizes, exploring a new culture, gaining professional skills for your future career, or connecting with your cultural heritage.

 How do I know which class to take?